RobertMyles/tidyRSS/README.md

 install.packages("tidyRSS")
 ```

 The development version can be installed from GitHub with the devtools package.
+I'm currently overhauling the entire package, so it's best to avoid the dev version until I get it working well.

 ``` r